Employee Recognition – During the Holidays and Year-Round

 Help reduce holiday stress by setting up a wrapping station.
 Pick up some wrapping paper, nametag stickers, and bows and take over an open office space.
 Inform your employees that space is open and encourage them to use the space during work breaks to wrap gifts and socialize with each other.

 Bonus tip: Get involved!
 Volunteer 10-15 minutes of your time every day to wrap presents for your employees.

 Flexible Working Arrangements

 According to a survey conducted by Seareach.plc.uk, 75% of office workers want flexible working arrangements during the holiday period.
 Consider showing your appreciation to your employees by offering remote capabilities, or allowing later starting/earlier closing times.

 Bonus tip: Be thoughtful!
 Allow your employees to leave early on Christmas Eve and/or New Year’s Eve.

-As we near the end of 2019, take the time to reflect on what your organization has achieved this year and the roles your employees played in accomplishing these milestones, as well as the role you have played as a leader.
-Consider creating an organizational goal at the start of the New Year to develop a culture of appreciation and make recognition your focus in 2020.
+As we near the end of the year, take the time to reflect on what your organization has achieved this year and the roles your employees played in accomplishing these milestones, as well as the role you have played as a leader.
+Consider creating an organizational goal at the start of the New Year to develop a culture of appreciation and make recognition your focus in the new year.

 Happy Holidays from all of us at Chemistry Consulting Group!